Btech-Crafts/attendace-tracker/README.md

 - The dashboard includes a bunk meter that calculates safe skips or required consecutive attendance.
 - The current design is ready for extension to multi-student deployments.

-## MR intelligent ,if you want any other features you may add them
+## Hello,MR intelligent ,if you want any other features you may add them